MichaelMoranis/pro-orcamentos/README.md

 **Note: These are just examples.
 Delete this note and replace the list above with your own choices**

-### What I learned

-Use this section to recap over some of your major learnings while working through this project.
-Writing these out and providing code samples of areas you want to highlight is a great way to reinforce your own knowledge.

 To see how you can add code snippets, see below: